ska-telescope/developer.skatelescope.org/src/explanation/containerization.rst

 What is Containerization?
 -------------------------

-Containerization is a **lightweight** form of virtualization that involves encapsulating an application and its dependencies into a running **container**.
-Unlike VMs that require a full-blown operating system, containers **share** the host system's kernel, making them more efficient, portable, and resource-friendly.
-Dependencies, configurations and resources can be packaged in a distributable resource - an image.
-This image can be executed on any compatible host system, ensuring that the application runs **consistently** regardless of where it is deployed.
+Containerization is a **lightweight** alternative for virtualization that involves encapsulating an application and its dependencies into a running **container**.
+Unlike VMs that require a full-blown operating system, containers **share** a host system's kernel and by this allow it to allocate resources more efficiently.
+Containers are usually portable and resource-friendly.
+Dependencies, configurations and resources are packaged in a distributable resource - an image.
+This image can be executed on any compatible host system, sometimes even on different system architectures (an x86_64 image running on an aarm64 system) ensuring that the application runs **consistently** regardless of where it is deployed.

 Why Use Containerization Over Virtual Machines?
 -----------------------------------------------

-**Efficiency**: Requires less system resources than VMs as they don’t include operating system images.
+**Efficiency**: Requires less system resources than VMs as it does not include the operating system itself.

 **Speed**: Start up quickly as no OS boot is needed.